Israeli fans’ ban from Birmingham football match ‘wrong’, Starmer says

 The Prime Minister said ‘we will not tolerate antisemitism on our streets’.

-A ban on Israeli fans from attending an Aston Villa match is “wrong”, Sir Keir Starmer has said.
+A ban on Israeli fans from attending an Aston Villa match is “wrong”, Sir Keir Starmer has said amid condemnation of the move.

 The Prime Minister said “we will not tolerate antisemitism on our streets” after fans of Israeli side Maccabi Tel Aviv were barred from the club’s Europa League visit to Aston Villa amid public safety fears.